miguelamello/python-fleet-logbook/README.md

 The Disgestor Service will is implemented as a GraphQL API using the following libraries:

-  - Flask, which is a lightweight web application framework, designed to make getting started quick and easy, with the ability to scale up to complex applications.
+  - **Flask**, which is a lightweight web application framework, designed to make getting started quick and easy, with the ability to scale up to complex applications.

-  - Ariadne, which is a Python library for implementing GraphQL servers using schema-first approach.
+  - **Ariadne**, which is a Python library for implementing GraphQL servers using schema-first approach.

 We choosed to make the Disgestor Service a GraphQL API because GraphQL is a query language for APIs and a runtime for fulfilling those queries with existing data.
 GraphQL provides a complete and understandable description of the data as an API, gives clients the power to ask for exactly what they need and nothing more, makes it easier to evolve APIs over time, and enables powerful developer tools.